microsoft/playwright/docs/src/api/params.md

     - `pfxPath` ?<[string]> Path to the PFX or PKCS12 encoded private key and certificate chain.
     - `passphrase` ?<[string]> Passphrase for the private key (PEM or PFX).

 An array of client certificates to be used.
-Each certificate object must have `cert` and `key` or `pfx` to load the client certificate.
+Each certificate object must have both `certPath` and `keyPath` or a single `pfxPath` to load the client certificate.
 Optionally, `passphrase` property should be provided if the private key is encrypted.
 If the certificate is valid only for specific URLs, the `url` property should be provided with a glob pattern to match the URLs that the certificate is valid for.

 :::note
 Using Client Certificates in combination with Proxy Servers is not supported.
 :::

 :::note
-When using WebKit on macOS, accessing `localhost` might not work as expected.
+When using WebKit on macOS, accessing `localhost` will not pick up client certificates.
+You can make it work by replacing `localhost` with `local.playwright`.
 Instead, use `playwright.local` as the hostname.
 :::